Instructions On How To Use

 At the time I purchased mine on Amazon, the web address that is on the box did not work.
 When I received my scope there were problems with the focuser.
 It was not properly aligned.
 I had to go back to Amazon for help.
 I returned the scope.
 A replacement was sent, and the replacement is the basis of this review.

 Today they have a working website.
 There is no documentation on the website that I can find.
 And it appears that any support is supplied by email.
 Take this into consideration if you have a problem.

 However, the included documentation is almost non-existent.
-If you are not experienced putting together a telescope or using one you will have to turn to other sources for help.
-There is no phone number on the Gskyer website so you will have to hope that they can help you by email.
+If you are not experienced in putting together a telescope or using one, you will have to turn to other sources for help.
+There is no phone number on the Gskyer website, so you will have to hope that they can help you by email.